-12V 8-pin Power Connec- tor Pin Definitions
+GPU 8-pin Power Pin Definitions

-Pins Definition
+Pin# Definition

-1 through 4 Ground
+1 - 4 Ground

-5 through 8 +12V
+5 - 8 +12V

 Headers

 Fan Headers

 There are eight fan headers on the motherboard.
 These are 4-pin fan headers; pins 1-3 are backward compatible with traditional 3-pin fans.
 The onboard fan speeds are controlled by Thermal Management (via Hardware Monitoring) in the BIOS.
 When using Thermal Management setting, please use all 3-pin fans or all 4-pin fans.